 “While I thoroughly enjoyed working with cattle, sheep, and goats (and the occasional backyard chicken) in a clinical setting, my career interests are focused on the systems-level in global health.
 I aim to apply my livestock-focused veterinary knowledge and skills to improve rural livelihoods and environmental health in the developing world.”Eric Teplitz, D.V.M ’20, Ph.D.
 Candidate

-Alexander Travis, director of Cornell’s Master of Public Health (MPH) program, echoes these truths.
-“COVID-19 really demonstrates that we can no longer afford to disregard how we interact with the environment.
-Whether it is climate-related disasters like hurricanes, wildfires, droughts and famines, or diseases like COVID-19 that emerge from killing wildlife, many of the most pressing public health challenges of our time arise from how people are interacting with the planet"
+Alexander Travis, director of Cornell’s Master of Public Health (MPH) program and Chair of the college’s new Dept. of Public and Ecosystem Health, echoes these truths.
+“COVID-19 and climate change really demonstrate that we can no longer afford to disregard how we interact with the environment.
+Many of the most pressing public health challenges of our time arise from the unsustainable ways that people are interacting with the planet."

 Will you help make our world a safer and healthier place for all living things?

-- Support the College of Veterinary Medicine’s efforts to address the health challenges faced by COVID-19
+Support the College of Veterinary Medicine’s efforts to address the health challenges caused and exacerbated by COVID-19

-- Opportunities to create an endowment to support innovation, training and care in any of our seven hospitals are available and can be made possible in a variety of ways to meet your philanthropic and financial planning needs.
+Opportunities to create an endowment to support One Health innovation and training are available and can be tailored to meet your philanthropic and financial planning needs.
 We’re here to help.
 Contact Alison R. Smith at email@example.com to begin this conversation.